klucyszy/klucyszy.github.io/docs/_posts/2024-11-05-mastering-ef-core-managing-part-1.markdown

 }
 ```

-This code directly manipulates the `DbContext` to remove the permission, coupling our domain logic with the data access layer.
+This code directly manipulates the `DbContext` to remove the `Permission`, coupling our domain logic with the data access layer.

 ## The Solution: Understanding and using ClientCascade behavior